 When comparing the simulation to observations, it is important to consider the role of stellar mass errors, both random and systematic.
 We begin by considering the random errors.
-In Fig. 3, the GSMF from Ref-L100N1504 is plotted at redshift 2 assuming no stellar mass error (red), a random mass error of 0.07 + 0.04z (Behroozi et al. 2013) as in Fig. 2 (blue), resulting in an error of 40 per cent in galaxy stellar mass at redshift 2, and a mass error of a factor of 2 (green), i.e. 100 per cent.
-Where the GSMF is reasonably flat, i.e. at masses below $10^{10.5}$ M☉, the impact of random uncertainty is minimal.
-However, above this mass the shape of the GSMF depends strongly on the random stellar mass errors in the observations, because more low-mass galaxies are scattered to high masses than
+In Figure 3 the GSMF from Ref-L100N1504 is plotted at redshift two assuming no stellar mass error (red), a random mass error of 0.07 + 0.04z (Behroozi, Wechsler & Conroy 2013) as in Figure 2 (blue), resulting in an error of 40% in galaxy stellar mass at redshift two, and a mass error of a factor of two (green), i.e. 100%.
+Where the GSMF is reasonably flat, i.e. at masses below $10^{10.5}$ M{\odot}, the impact of random uncertainty is minimal.
+However, above this mass the shape of the GSMF depends strongly on the random stellar mass errors in the observations, because more low-mass galaxies are scattered to high masses than vice versa.
+If we increase the random errors, the exponential break becomes less sharp and the simulation agrees better with the observations.